 Then, try the import process again in your WordPress dashboard by going to Tools > Import and selecting your new file.
 A clean, complete XML file often solves stubborn import errors right away.

-You can also try different importer plugins like WP All Import or All-in-One WP Migration if the default WordPress Importer keeps failing.
+If the default WordPress Importer keeps failing, test an alternative import or migration plugin that supports media handling more reliably for your use case.
 By making sure your XML file is complete and formatted correctly, you’ll boost your chances of a smooth import and avoid the “Failed to import Media” headache.

 6. Disable Conflicting Plugins